 FUNDING CONSIDERATIONS

 Provide analyses of the availability of internal and viable external funding and their implications with regard to organisational operational restrictions (if any).

+Data Analysis and Decision Making

+The project team should utilize big data analysis and machine learning models to forecast visitor numbers, financial performance, and market demand.
+Data-driven decision-making methods will enhance the reliability and accuracy of the project.

 FINANCIAL REVIEW